Pharmacology Diabetes meds #5

 This answer is correct because pulling up glargine insulin into the insulin syringe first, then regular insulin is an incorrect and unsafe action.
 The charge nurse would intervene to help prevent negative consequences, including long lasting decline in blood glucose.
 Glargine insulin should be pulled up in a separate insulin syringe and separate injections given, if other insulin is prescribed.

-- Giving regular insulin intravenously to a diabetic patient in metabolic acidosis
+- Giving regular insulin intravenously to a diabetic client in metabolic acidosis

-This answer is not correct because giving regular insulin intravenously to a diabetic patient in metabolic acidosis is a safe practice.
+This answer is not correct because giving regular insulin intravenously to a diabetic client in metabolic acidosis is a safe practice.
 Regular insulin may be prescribed and administered intravenously or subcutaneously.

-- Administering aspart insulin immediately before the patient eat supper
+- Administering aspart insulin immediately before the client eat supper

-This answer is not correct because administering aspart insulin immediately before the patient eats supper is a correct and safe action.
-This insulin is normally given 15-20 minutes before the patient eats because it acts so quickly.
+This answer is not correct because administering aspart insulin immediately before the client eats supper is a correct and safe action.
+This insulin is normally given 15-20 minutes before the client eats because it acts so quickly.

 Glargine insulin is a long-acting insulin, which should never be mixed with any other insulin.
 A separate injection is required for glargine insulin, when other insulin is prescribed.